Jmwofford/babyDiv_WDI-curriculum/instructor_notes/redux/state-management-and-intro-to-redux.md

 ### Reducer Deep Dive

-> The Redux reducer API is (state, action) => state, but how you create those reducers is up to you.
+> The Redux reducer API is `(state, action) => newState`, but how you create those reducers is up to you. -Dan Abramov

-Learning how to properly manipulate the reducer is by far the most difficult part of learning Redux.
+Learning how to properly manipulate the reducer is by far the most difficult part of programming with Redux.
 Let's take a little bit of a deeper look at it and see if we can demystify the hard parts.

-It's important to remember that the reducers job is not to transform your state, but instead to **completely** replace the old state with a brand new state object.
-This is achieved through combining two concepts built into JavaScript: switch statements and pure functions.
+It's important to remember that the reducer's job is not to transform your state, but instead to **completely** replace the old state with a brand new state object.
+This is achieved through combining two concepts built into JavaScript: **switch statements** and **pure functions**.

 #### Switch Statements